julio-alv/cobalt/README.md

 ## Cloning the repo

-This repo makes use of git submodules, use this command to properly download all the dependencies:
+This repo uses git submodules, use this command to properly download all the dependencies:

 ```sh
 git clone --recurse-submodules <this repo>